 Potty training can be so challenging, both for the child and the parents.
-Tears, triumphs, accidents, mire tear and more accidents and then, just when you’re ready to throw in the towel, they finally getting it!
+Tears, triumphs, accidents, more tears and accidents, and then, just when you’re ready to throw in the towel, they finally got it!
 It’s not an easy ordeal.
 But there are some potty training tricks that could make it easier.
 While they can’t guarantee a fast training experience, you’ll save your sanity (and your kids’ sanity as well).
-Here are some amazing tips from parents who’ve been there and done that and learned a few tricks along the way.
+Here are some amazing tips from parents who’ve been there and done that, and learned a few tricks along the way.

 Potty Training Tricks to Make Going to the Bathroom Fun